Job Queue

 Using Studio

 View job status in the Operations panel.
-The panel shows queued, running, completed, and failed jobs with their payloads and results.
-Filter by status to monitor active work or investigate failures.
+The panel shows queued and completed jobs with their payloads and results.

 Using Code